Jessa Hospital: Salvator hospital

 In 1924, the Salvator Clinic opened on the Luikersteenweg in Hasselt, founded by Salvatorian nuns.
 This clinic was the first acute private hospital in the Belgian province of Limburg.
 As the property of the Salvatorian Sisters, a private hospital was established in 1926 on the estate of the Castle 't Hollandt in Hasselt, which would later be expanded to become the Salvator Hospital.
 In 1931, the Salvator Hospital was further expanded to also include a nursing school, Mater Salvatoris.
 Later, this school was transformed into the Free Technical Institute (VTI).

 After several renovations and expansions, the Salvator Hospital grew to become one of Limburg's largest private hospitals.
 A new convent building was completed in 1949 and a new wing of the hospital in 1950.
 From 1962 to 1964, the buildings of the new clinic were constructed.

 In 1974, a retirement home for 150 senior citizens was also opened on the Salvator Hospital campus.
 A student peda was also built behind the old castle park and pond.
 Since 1994, the new monastery complex behind it has provided a residential and care center for dementia and Alzheimer's patients.
 The complex includes a public chapel, a residence and rest home for the Salvatorian community of sisters and a rest home for the White Sisters of Africa.

 In 1996, the Salvator Hospital merged with the Saint-Ursula Hospital in Herk-de-Stad.

 Salvator-Saint-Ursula (SASU) hospital

-In January 2001, the Saint-Francis Hospital of Heusden-Zolder and the hospitals AZ Salvator-Saint-Ursula with campuses in Hasselt and Herk-de-Stad announced that they had concluded a merger agreement and would henceforth be called the Christian General Hospital Mid-Limburg (Dutch: Christelijk Algemeen Ziekenhuis Midden-Limburg or C.A.Z.
+In January 2001, the Sint-Franciscusziekenhuis of Heusden-Zolder and the hospitals AZ Salvator-Saint-Ursula with campuses in Hasselt and Herk-de-Stad announced that they had concluded a merger agreement and would henceforth be called the Christian General Hospital Mid-Limburg (Dutch: Christelijk Algemeen Ziekenhuis Midden-Limburg or C.A.Z.
 Midden-Limburg).
 According to then chairman Karel Peeters, the C.A.Z.
 Midden-Limburg would become the second largest hospital in the province of Limburg in 2001.
 With the merger, the capacity would be over 663 beds, 1,200 employees and 160 physician-specialists.
-Later, in 2009, the merger with the Saint-Francis Hospital was dissolved and the hospital reverted back to the name of Salvator-Saint-Ursula (SASU) Hospital.
+Later, in 2009, the merger with the Sint-Franciscusziekenhuis was dissolved and the hospital reverted back to the name of Salvator-Saint-Ursula (SASU) Hospital.
 In January 2010, the SASU Hospital merged with the Virga Jessa Hospital to form today's Jessa Hospital.